 Between the 16th and 17th century, over 15,000 free and enslaved Africans were buried in an area in Manhattan.
 After rediscovering an area from this site in 1991, historians now preserve the grounds that hold over 400 Africans that were buried.
 The African Burial Grounds National Monument is a National Historic Landmark.

-The MOBA is dedicated to showcasing Biblically inspired art both ancient and contemporary.
-Rare bibles, stained glass windows, paintings, drawings. and other pieces are just some of the art you’ll find exhibited.
+The MOBIA is dedicated to showcasing biblically-inspired art both ancient and contemporary.
+Rare bibles, stained glass windows, paintings, drawings, and other priceless pieces are just some of the art you’ll find exhibited.

-Scandinavia House: The Nordic Center in America 15 of 26
+14. Scandinavia House: The Nordic Center in America

 Visit the birthplace of Theodore Roosevelt and check out the recreated building, complete with period furniture, personal artifacts, and his trophy room.
-The Theodore Roosevelt Birthplace National Historic Site offers free admission.
+The Theodore Roosevelt Birthplace National Historic Site is a fun, free option!

 Have you ever wondered how the audience gets chosen for shows like Late Night with Jimmy Fallon or Late Show with David Letterman?
 Turns out, they don’t.
 You can stand in line or register online before these (and many other) talk shows to get your free tickets.
 Visit NYC Official Guide for a list of all the shows and contact information.